All Episodes

 Anyway, the issue at hand that was before the court was whether the public school employee praying alone, but in view of students, was engaging in unprotected government speech.

-It was kind of a cut and dry case.
+It was kind of a cut-and-dry case.

-Case involves a coach, his name was uh Joe Kennedy.
+His name was Joe Kennedy.

-You're gonna meet him in a second.
+You're going to meet him in a second.

-He was on TV with us last night, junior varsity coach, varsity coach at the uh Bremert uh I think it's called Bremerton uh school district in Washington from 2008 to 2015.
+Junior varsity coach, varsity coach at the Bremerton, I think it's called Bremer Tun School District in Washington from 2008 to 2015.

 And according to court documents, that then evolved into motivational speeches, including religious themes.

-And after an opposing coach brought it to the principal's attention, why the opposing coach would care.
+And after an opposing coach brought it to the principal's attention, why the opposing coach would care?

 What did he think?